Working inspiration: What can you learn from the Musuo Tribe?

-The more elderly amongst the Musuo hold the key to customs, traditions and a way of life.
+The more elderly amongst the Mosuo hold the key to customs, traditions and a way of life.
 We always have something to learn from the older amongst us, and often they have a way of changing perceptions to focus on issues more important than the frantic tech-driven modernity we are often caught up in.
 Mosuo matriarchs, known as the Dabu are well aware of the threats to their society.
 From increased contact with the outside world, existential threats and general commodification of their culture.
 The prosperity of this rare tribe depends on the older residents, and thus are respected and valued accordingly.

 3. Love over status.

 According to photographer Karolin Klüppel, status for the Han Chinese can be predominantly dictated by job and income, meaning women choose partners with love often being an afterthought.
 Alternatively, the Mosuo, focus solely on strength of feeling.
-It's important to note that when Musuo women feel the spark is gone, they can instantly end the relationship without issue or drama.
+It's important to note that when Mosuo women feel the spark is gone, they can instantly end the relationship without issue or drama.
 Prioritizing your gut feeling is imperative, and we would always advise going for the person, office, job or meal you love over trivial alternatives.

 Why do we know so much about the Nenets Tribe?

 Just take a look at Tribes Amsterdam Raamplein, an entire building solely inspired by the Kingdom of Women!
-From flexible office spaces to inspiring coworking spaces, portraits of the mighty Musuo adorn each wall to keep both staff and members motivated each and every day.
+From flexible office spaces to inspiring coworking spaces, portraits of the mighty Mosuo adorn each wall to keep both staff and members motivated each and every day.